ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-18-grad-school-apps.md

 <!-- pictures of Cambridge! -->

-I'm happy to close this chapter that lasted for almost four years.
+I'm happy to close this chapter that lasted for four years.
 I'm thankful to all the people who helped me along the way, as I've learned a lot about myself and who I wanted to be.
 The path was long and winding, but I'm happy we made it.
 The next few years will be equally exciting, but I just want to linger in this moment, that in-between as you turn the page to another chapter.